keu/docs/software_versioned_docs/version-0.28/cli-reference.md

 :::info

-To deploy your project to a Software Deployment, you must either specify the `--use-astronomer-certified` flag when running `astro dev init` or update the image in your project's `Dockerfile` to a supported Astronomer Certified image.
+To deploy your project to a Software Deployment, either specify the `--use-astronomer-certified` flag when you run `astro dev init`, or update the image in your project's `Dockerfile` to a supported Astronomer Certified image.
 For more information, see [Deploy DAGs via Astro CLI](deploy-cli.md).

 :::